 TROY VINCENT, EXECUTIVE VICE PRESIDENT OF NFL FOOTBALL OPERATIONS

 College prepares student-athletes for the realities of life — with or without football — and the NFL wants them to understand how important it is to stay in school and get their degree.
-To help them, the NFL works with the NCAA through its Player Engagement Prep programs to develop players as athletes and individuals.
+To help them, the NFL works with with Game Plan to educate players as athletes and individuals.

-The NFL also has established the College Outreach program and College Advisory Committee draft evaluations to ensure that players make the most of their opportunities to set themselves on the path to success in football and beyond.
+The NFL also established the College Outreach Program and College Advisory Committee to ensure that players make the most of their opportunities to set themselves on the path to success in football and beyond.

-The NFL Football Operations College Outreach program goes far beyond preparing players for the NFL — it establishes a high standard of excellence for players to pursue on the field and in their personal lives.
+The NFL College Outreach Program goes far beyond preparing players for the NFL — it establishes a high standard of excellence for players to pursue on the field and in their personal lives.